You can add items to a Purchase Order one of three ways:

 Finally, add LCD into the Choose Type field. – Now you are only seeing Samsung LCD Display devices.

-You can refine this even further by adding Curved into the WildCard Search to reveal only curved Samsung LCD Display devices, because the wild card is searching the items to find anything with the word “curved” in the description.
+You can refine this further by adding Curved into the WildCard Search to reveal only curved Samsung LCD Display devices because the wild card searches the items to find anything with the word “curved” in the description.

 Or, click the X on any filter to clear just that field.

 Sometimes you will have a purchase order that has already been created from the Purchase Request Manager.
-Let’s say that PO has a line for 3 Apple TVs from the Dart Vader sales order.
+For example, let’s say that PO has a line for 3 Apple TVs from the Darth Vader sales order.
 Well, you know you want an extra 5 Apple TVs in stock for future sales.

-You will need to add a new line to the purchase order where you add the 5 Apple TVs for stock.
+You will need to add a new line to the purchase order to add the 5 Apple TVs for stock.
 Just pick that last empty line and enter Apple TV.
 Then add quantity 5.

 change the line item for Darth Vader from 3 to 8 Apple TVs.
-Changing the line item for any part from a job is going to over-allocate the item on the job.
+Changing the line item for any part from a job will over-allocate the item on the job.
 So back on Darth Vader’s sales order, you’ll see that 3 Apple TVs were ordered, but 8 Apple TVs were allocated.
 And that just messes everything up!